 I am interested in what a viewer brings with them when looking at a painting of someone they recognise, in terms of memories and references, and how blurred the line between fiction and reality can become.
-I aim to create a new and heightened reality for the characters I depict.

 The following text was written by Laura Oldfield Ford:

 "To visit the parade of ghostly perfection in Josie McCoy's exquisitely rendered paintings is to witness the markers of an interior landscape.
 We are hostages to these faces for they cannot be erased from the minds eye, to confront them is to experience a sense of unheimlich, the uncanny, I may not be able to name them but I carry the index of their image with me.

 "The faces of the subjects, almost always women, are the smoothed over and unblemished masks of the global videodrome.
 There is something of the chimera about them, a haunting.
 They loom up from the canvas, floating glassy eyed, impervious to the world they cast their gaze upon.
 These are the blank stares of the undead, self renewing, waiting for the fantasies of the viewer to be projected onto them.
 They are the archetypes of female beauty in a shimmering heterotopia, they persist as a tide of eternal disappointment in what we are and what we aspire to be.